-The NBA is a stat driven game, especially this day in age, when you can measure almost anything that you can think of.
-Player’s performance and impact are measured continuously, and the teams use that data when they are drafting but also signing players on multiple years.
+The NBA is a stat-driven game, especially in age, when you can measure almost anything you can think of and use that in different ways.
+Player’s performance and impact are measured continuously, and the teams use that data when they are drafting and signing players on multiple years.
 In a recent interview for the Complex News, Gary Payton talked about the impact of +/- when teams are signing players and how stats sometimes don’t tell the whole story.

-The primary purpose of +/- in the NBA is that it tells you how much better a team played on offense and defense when a given player was on the floor.
+The primary purpose of +/- in the NBA is to tell you how much better a team played on offense and defense when a given player was on the floor.
 It also shows how much improvement that individual player did for his team in a specific time frame.
-Payton doesn’t believe in the +/- because players have an impact on their teams that don’t show in the stat sheet; therefore, it’s impossible to measure that.
+Payton doesn’t believe in the +/- because players impact their teams that don’t show in the stat sheet; therefore, it’s impossible to measure that.

 The teams that recognize the value of a player in a way Payton is talking about rewarding him with a big long-term contract even though he is not producing big numbers.
 The teams are aware a player brings something to the table that makes the team better and usually fits well within their system.
 Payton believes the math is simple; if you make your team better, than you deserve a big contract, although it doesn’t show in the stat sheet.